rgb-archive/spec/01-rgb.md

 * `burn_address`: The address to send tokens to in order to burn them
 * `commitment_scheme`: The commitment scheme used by this contract, 0x01 for OP_RETURN, 0x02 for pay to contract scheme
 * `blueprint_type`: 16-bit number representing version of the blueprint used
+* `original_pk`: (optional) If present, signifies P2C commitment scheme and provides the original public key before the tweak procedure which is needed to verify the contract commitment.

 NB: Since with bitcoin network protocol-style serialization, used by RGB, we can't have optionals, the optional header fields should be serialized as a zero-length strings, which upon deserialization must be converted into `nil/NULL`